virginiasimoncini/Progetto_Programmazione/README.md

-1. **Data	Preprocessing:**
+  # 1. Data	Preprocessing
   This branch process the dataset.Its steps are:

  - **Load the dataset:**
       We import the dataset from a file called `breast_cancer.csv`

 - **Divide dataset in features and targets:**
         We pop the "Class" column from the dataframe and assign it to the Y variable.
 Then we assign the rest of the dataframe to the X variable.

  - **Process missing values appropiately:**
      We must take into account the missing values in the features dataset.
 For this we have used the "blackfill" method.

-2. # Model	Development
+ # 2. Model	Development
 Di seguito i vari step che sono stai seguiti per questo branch:
 ## 1. Algoritmo utilizzato: K-Nearest Neighbors
 L'algoritmo K-nearest neighbor (KNN) è una tecnica di classificazione che opera valutando le caratteristiche di oggetti vicini a quello in esame.
 Il KNN riceve un set di dati di addestramento con etichette (classi) note.
 Per un nuovo punto di dati da classificare, calcola la sua distanza rispetto a tutti i punti di addestramento utilizzando una metrica di distanza (la più utilizzata è la distanza euclidea).
 In seguito identifica i k punti di addestramento più vicini al punto di test in base alla distanza calcolata.
 Per la classificazione, assegna all'istanza di test l'etichetta di classe più frequente tra i suoi k vicini più prossimi.